mikrostew/cheat-sheets/netrw.md

 # netrw (in vim)

+See `:help netrw-quickmap` for reference to all of these commands.

 ### working with files and directories

     %     # create file
     d     # create directory
     D     # delete file or directory
     R     # rename/move file

+    mt    # current browsing directory becomes markfile target mf    # mark a file
+    mc    # copy marked files to marked-file target directory

 ### navigation